 - Check the current temporary coronavirus cancellation policies

 If you have a trip planned in the coming days and weeks, make sure to bookmark this article — it contains all the latest travel-related coronavirus cancellation policies.
-We’re updating it daily.
+We’re updating it regularly.

 - Bookmark your airline and other travel provider’s websites